Planning to make a Thai dish and looking for Thai chili substitutes? This post is specially created for you.

-What are Thai chili substitute?
+What are Thai chili substitutes?

 Let’s learn the tips and tricks to create a dish with its close substitute as much as possible.

 Serrano pepper.
-Grocery store friendly ingredients, available throughout the year.
-This has similar flavors but serrano peppers have a lower heat profile than Thai peppers.
+Grocery store-friendly ingredients, available throughout the year.
+This has similar flavors, but serrano peppers have a lower heat profile than Thai peppers.

-To may add up cayenne pepper or red chili flakes.
+Add up cayenne pepper or red chili flakes.